ragerri/ragerri.github.io/_pages/about.md

 ---

+I am Ramon y Cajal Research Fellow (tenure-track) at the [IXA Group](http://ixa.eus), part of the [HiTZ Centre](http://hitz.eus) of the [University of the Basque Country UPV/EHU](http://www.ehu.eus).
+PhD in Computer Science at City, University of London (2007), I have since been working on Natural Language Processing at several British and Spanish institutions, including a two year stint at the industry as research project director.
+I have been involved in more than 20 research projects funded by the European Commission, UK research councils, Spanish Ministry of Science and Basque Goverment.
+I was technical coordinator of the European project SUMAT and got awarded a Torres Quevedo Research Fellowship.
+Recently I have been PI of an H2020 OPENMINTED Call Phase II project and WG leader within the enetCollect COST action.
+Currently I am Co-IP (with German Rigau) of "DeepReading", a project funded by the Spanish Ministry of Science.

-I am Ramon y Cajal Research Fellow in Natural Language Processing at the [IXA Group](http://ixa.eus) and [HiTZ Centre](http://hitz.eus) of the [University of the Basque Country](http://www.ehu.eus).
-My current interests are focused on NLP problems related to Computational Semantics, and especially on techniques for Information Extraction, Opinion Mining and fake news detection.
-I am the creator and main developer of [IXA pipes](http://ixa2.si.ehu.es/ixa-pipes), a set of ready to use of multilingual NLP tools distributed under Apache License 2.0.
-I am also a Project Management Commitee member and Committer at the [Apache OpenNLP project](http://opennlp.apache.org) of the [Apache Software Foundation](http://apache.org).
+Currently my research is focused on information extraction, opinion mining and fake news detection, especially in multilingual and cross-lingual approaches.
+I am the creator and main developer of IXA pipes (http://ixa2.si.ehu.es/ixa-pipes), a set of ready to use multilingual tools for linguistic processing.
+I am also PMC and committer in the OpenNLP project of the Apache Software Foundation.
+Due to this association he has been a mentor in the Google Summer of Code (GSOC).

 ## Latest News

 +

 ## Final Word